-However, Buenos Aires refuses to recognise the authority of confederation.
-Civil war breaks out in 1859, and again in 1861, with the Unitarians eventually winning out.
+However, Buenos Aires refuses to recognise the authority of the Confederation.
+Civil war breaks out in 1859, and again in 1861, with the forces representing Buenos Aires eventually winning out.

 In 1862 General Bartolomé Mitre is elected president of the newly created Republic of Argentina.
 The republic is governed under an amended version of the 1853 constitution.
 Buenos Aires is made the nation's capital.

 Growth is further driven by the influx of immigrants and capital from Europe.
-From 1850 to 1940 more than six million Europeans immigrate to the country, with the majority coming from Spain and Italy.
+From 1850 to 1940 more than six million Europeans immigrate to the country.
+The majority come from Spain and Italy.
 Significant numbers also arrive from France, Britain, Germany, Russia, Poland and Syria.